Tashlikh

-Tashlikh or Tashlich (תשליך "cast off") is a customary Jewish atonement ritual performed during the High Holy Days on Rosh Hashanah.
+Tashlikh or Tashlich (תשליך "cast off") is an customary Jewish atonement ritual performed during the High Holy Days on Rosh Hashanah for Ashkenazi Jews.
 In some Judaeo-Spanish-speaking communities the practice is referred to as sakudirse las faldas ('to shake the flaps [of clothing]') or simply as faldas.

 Practice

 The ritual is performed at a large, natural body of flowing water (e.g., river, lake, sea, or ocean) on the afternoon of the first day of Rosh Hashanah, the Jewish New Year, although it may be performed until Hoshana Rabbah.
 If the first day of Rosh Hashanah falls on Shabbat, most Ashkenazim recite Tashlich on the second day of Rosh Hashanah, whereas most Sephardim recite it on the first day as normal.
 The penitent recites a Biblical passage and, optionally, additional prayers.
 During the Tashlikh prayer, the worshipers symbolically throw their sins into a source of water.
 Some people throw small pieces of bread into the water, though many rabbis consider throwing bread into the water on Rosh Hashanah to be forbidden by halakha.